Amy Harder On How Trump Could Vastly Expand Offshore Drilling

 Play Video View Fees

-In her column and elsewhere on Axios.com, Harder reports on trends and exclusive scoops, while also distilling into understandable formats complex energy and climate issues relevant to people outside the industry.
-Harder interviews some of the biggest CEOs in the energy industry, and at the same time bridges the gap between what CEOs say and what everyday people care about.
+Before joining Breakthrough, Amy was with Axios full time since shortly after it launched in 2017, based in Washington DC.
+In that role, Amy reported on trends and exclusive scoops, while also distilling into understandable formats complex energy and climate issues.
+Harder has interviewed some of the most well-known leaders in this space, and at the same time bridges the gap between what leaders say and what everyday people care about.

-She has appeared on PBS' NewsHour, CSPAN, Fox News, MSNBC, CBS, and NPR, among many other media outlets.
-She is regularly sought out to speak and participate in events, including moderating and participating in panel discussions and giving speeches in Washington, DC, and throughout the country.
+She has appeared on PBS' NewsHour, CSPAN, MSNBC, CBS, and NPR, among many other media outlets.
+She is regularly sought out to speak and participate in events, including moderating and participating in panel discussions, and giving speeches around the country and world.

-Amy is originally from Washington State and received a BA in journalism with honors from Western Washington University.
+Amy is originally from Washington State and moved back in 2020, after a dozen years in the other Washington.
+She received a BA in journalism with honors from Western Washington University.
+She loves running and cross-country skiing the Pacific Northwest’s best trails.

 Amy Harder can speak on a range of energy, climate change, and environmental issues, relevant to both people in these areas and companies/groups outside of it.